 13. Should I require a cesarean birth, could I have a "family centered cesarean" with immediate skin-to-skin contact and non-separation from my baby?

 You deserve to fall in love with your care provider.
 Remember, the person you choose may be the first touch your baby feels as she or he emerges into this world.
 You, not your doctor or midwife is the authority int he room, and the center of your birth.
-Your birth is sacred, and choosing the right person to attend your birth is an important part of creating a healing, soul-nourishing experience.
+Birth is sacred, and choosing the right person to care for you is an important part of creating a healing, soul-nourishing experience.

 A Tribute to Dr. Judy Banks